espressif/esptool/docs/en/espefuse/burn-key-cmd.rst

 .. only:: not esp32 and not esp32c2

-    {IDF_TARGET_NAME} supportes eFuse key purposes.
+    {IDF_TARGET_NAME} supports eFuse key purposes.
 This means that each eFuse block has a special eFuse field that indicates which key is in the eFuse block.
 During the burn operation this eFuse key purpose is burned as well with write protection (the ``--no-write-protect`` flag has no effect on this field).
 The {IDF_TARGET_NAME} chip supports the following key purposes:

     .. list::